-Below I have listed three “common questions” that are often heard when dealing with kids who are asking question about Jesus, salvation, baptism, etc. I then offer a potential better way of asking these questions.
-It’s important to note here I’m learning and growing just like ministry leaders all over are.
-The key here is not perfection but obedience.
+Below I have listed three common questions that are often heard when dealing with kids who are asking questions about Jesus, salvation, baptism, etc. I then offer potentially a better way of asking these questions.
+Let’s all learn and grow together.

 Better Question: Am I willing to be used by God and equipped to share the Gospel with children?
 The key is to have a willing spirit and be willing to be equipped and trained.
 Sharing your faith with a child is very different from sharing with an adult.
 How you say, what you say, matters.
 We must remember that sharing our faith and leading a child to the LORD is not impossible but rather an incredible honor.

 2. Common Question: Is this child old enough to understand the Gospel?
 I understand the heart behind this question.
 I really do.
-As ministry leaders and parents we all want kids to understand what they are doing when they ask Jesus to be LORD and Savior.
-I believe at times though we get to caught up on the actual number and age before we hear a child out.
+As ministry leaders and parents, we all want kids to understand what they are doing when they ask Jesus to be LORD and Savior.
+I believe at times, though, we get too caught up on the actual number and age before we hear a child out.
 Parents will often say, “They just are too young and not ready yet.”
 While there is usually wise discernment here, let’s not get caught up on, “They are just 7… they can’t know what they are doing.”

 Better Question: Can this child explain to me who Jesus is, what He did on the cross, and why it matters?
 If a child can do this at the age of 7 or 8, then awesome.
 Have a Gospel conversation with them and help lead them in making the greatest decision they can ever make.
-For some kids they won’t be able to do this until they are 12 or even older.
-The age isn’t the most important thing here because every kid is different.
+Some kids won’t be able to do this until they are 12 or even older.
+Age isn’t the most important thing here because every kid is different.
 The most important part is discerning if the child fully understands the Gospel.
-When we rush this, it leads to kids not really knowing what they are doing and then when they turn 16 saying, “I just did that because I thought I was supposed to.”
+When we rush this, it leads to kids not really knowing what they are doing, and then when they turn 16, saying, “I just did that because I thought I was supposed to.”
 It is so important that we take the time to have several conversations with kids to insure they are ready.
 I have found the best way to do this is to have a conversation with both the child and parents in the room.

-Sharing the life-changing message of Jesus Christ is an honor and blessing not matter who you are sharing it with.
-May kid’s ministries all the world be intentional and proactive in this!
+Sharing the life-changing message of Jesus Christ with children is an honor and blessing.
+May kids ministries all over the world be intentional and proactive in this great endeavor!